 Your kids or grandkids went back to school recently, so why not you?
 More and more women in the “Prime” years are saying “yes” to going back to school.

 If you are hesitant because you think you would be bucking conventional wisdom, be assured that you are not.
 The trends are supporting your notion, both in terms of age and gender.
 Women began outnumbering men on college campuses in 1979 and the gap has widened since.
 In 2014, females comprised 57 percent of the students in after high school education.

-And finally, the idea of a career change in “midlife” or traditional retirement years has become so prominent that a coaching, testing and book-writing industry has emerged to take advantage of it.
+And finally, the idea of a career change in “midlife” or traditional retirement years has become so prominent that coaching, testing, and book-writing industry has emerged to take advantage of it.
 The industry has its own lingo and there is no shortage of advice.

 - Are There Jobs Available? – Be real.
-How many blacksmiths, for example, can your community support, and how many are already working the area?
-Will you career change require uprooting you and your family to where the jobs exist in your chosen field?
+How many blacksmiths, for example, can your community support, and how many are already working in the area?
+Will your career change require uprooting you and your family to where the jobs exist in your chosen field?

 - Is There a Way to Test the Waters First? – Consider finding a way to test your idea part-time.
 Find someone doing something in the field and try to partner with them.
 It is common to have a general idea or direction, but not really understand how it translates into a saleable product or service.
 By partnering with someone already out there, you might learn what works and what doesn’t and have a head start in refining your idea over time.

 I said there was an industry that has sprung up to support this trend.
 It is by no means exhaustive.
 Just do a search for “midlife career change” or “second half of life” or “encore career” and be prepared for lots of reading.